ChenxuanyinZou/ChenxuanyinZou.github.io/_pages/about.md

 Research Interests
 ======
 The goal of my research is to develop efficient algorithms for Machine Learning models and to design effective control methods for complex nonlinear systems.
 My work centers on **Optimization** and **Process Control**, with a focus on:
-- Mixed-integer programming for training Machine Learning models
+- Mixed-integer programming for training Machine Learning models, such as decision tree and clustering models
 - Multi-objective optimization for continuous problems
 - Optimal control of nonlinear systems with path constraints